History

 Appearance

-With his sturdy build, tidy coat and intelligent expression, the Pembroke Welsh Corgi is quite an attractive breed.
+With its sturdy build, tidy coat and intelligent expression, the Pembroke Welsh Corgi is quite an attractive breed.
 While the Corgi's ears stand erect naturally, the tail must generally be docked short, since few puppies are born tail-less.
 The essentials of the breed are as follows:

 The head is foxy, with a fairly broad skull, which is flat between the ears and has a moderate "stop" at eye level.
 The muzzle is tapered; the nose is black.
 The eyes are well set, hazel, or blending with the coat color.
 The ears are pricked, rounded at the tip, and of medium size.
 While a scissors bite is preferred, a level bite is acceptable.